top of page

 • Lack of trust and financial infidelity (If one partner has been caught lying about money)

-Ways to Improve Financial Intimacy in your relationship are:
+Improve Financial Intimacy in every stage of the relationship

 If you are just getting to know each other, it's a great time to ask questions: How does your partner value money?
 Do you share similar beliefs and financial aspirations?
 You may not want to ask as many questions as your accountant would.
 But you can find out if they’re keen to buy a home and save for the future.